ramalakshmimerugumala/C-Programs/Programs.md

 3
 It is divisible by 3 or 5 but not both
 ```
-## Check wheather the entered character is alphabet or not using logical operator
+## 2.Check wheather the entered character is alphabet or not using logical operator
 ```
 #include <stdio.h>
 int main(){